Millions of Australian motorists are putting lives at risk by multitasking behind the wheel, according to new research

 The Financial Ombudsman Service is an impartial, non-profit organisation that offers dispute resolution to customers having difficulties with a financial service provider.
-Reputable insurers are FOS members and they pay membership fees to ensure that FOS services remain free for consumers.
+Reputable insurers are AFCA members and they pay membership fees to ensure that AFCA services remain free for consumers.

-When you go to the FOS with a dispute, they will:
+When you go to the AFCA with a dispute, they will:

 - Determine whether your car insurer, or financial services provider (FSP), acted fairly and promptly to resolve the claim.
 Familiarise yourself with what to do in the event of an accident to make sure you’ve taken the appropriate steps from the beginning.

 - Look at which steps the FSP took to expedite repairs and help ease your burdens.

-- If a cash settlement was offered, the FOS will determine whether it was a fair offer and enough to cover all the repairs.
+- If a cash settlement was offered, AFCA will determine whether it was a fair offer and enough to cover all the repairs.

 - Decide whether you and the FSP tried to come to a reasonable solution first and whether any excuses given, such as difficulty finding spare parts for repairs, are legitimate.

 - Determine whether either party is in the right and what kind of compensation is in order.

-If they find that you’re in the right, the FOS can make the insurer take certain action including:
+If they find that you’re in the right, AFCA can make the insurer take certain action including: